 - This programme has been accredited by the Northern Ireland Post-Qualifying Education and Training Partnership and meets the requirements at the specialist and leadership levels.

-- On this programme there will be restricted access to relevant data by employers, the NISCC, DoH, HSC Boards and any successor bodies.
+- On this programme there will be restricted access to relevant data by employers, the NISCC, Dept. of Health, HSC Boards and any successor bodies.